richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 1.0.0**
+Refactored rekaf to use even HTML in lists.
+Added module support and added to NPM.
+No longer required to have data-orig-text.
+Initial data in select used instead.

 **Version 0.8.5**
 Adding selected to a li prior to rendering now uses that as the default value.